Welcome to Uppsala Comprehensive Cancer Centre

 We aim to be the leading cancer centre with patients at the core of our focus.

-At Uppsala Comprehensive Cancer Centre (UCCC), we work in close collaboration with patients to provide high-quality, equitable, and accessible cancer care.
+We work in close collaboration with patients to provide high-quality, equitable, and accessible cancer care.
 Our goal is for patients and family members to feel safe, informed, and actively involved in their care.

 Using data, we take a structured and process-driven approach to continuously improved cancer care, research, and development.